sajus/FET_FEST/README.md

 The TECHTONIC FET fest will begin on **May 27, 2019** and will conclude with a highly competitive hackathon on **June 15, 2019**.

-This event is a Cybage hosted organization wide event and will be conducted in three locations; **Pune, Gandhinagar and Hyderabad**
+This event is a XXXXX hosted organization wide event and will be conducted in three locations; **Pune, Gandhinagar and Hyderabad**

 The last date for applying for the hackathon is **June 10, 2019** Registration must be completed through the event website.